FLOWN ITEMS

 NASA 50 years: These limited edition official NASA commemoratives were manufactured by Winco International.
 They contains metal flown aboard an undisclosed space shuttle mission.

-Apollo 11 40 years: These official NASA commemoratives were manufactured by Winco International.
+Moon Landing 40 years: These official NASA commemoratives were manufactured by Winco International.
 They contains metal flown to the moon on the Apollo missions.
 Released 2009, it is in a very similar style to the NASA 50th medal above and the STS-114 medals also made by Winco.

 PORT CANAVERAL - This is the complete set of seven Port Canaveral Maiden flight series flown metals medals.
 Made from metals from the respective mission's booster rockets.